Introduction

 Arakali approached the stratotanker from behind and from slightly below.
 The tanker filled the P-8’s cockpit windows—four huge jet engines, spanning my peripheral vision.
 Arakali leaned over the controls and craned his neck upward.
 His hands shook wildly, compensating for forces that I could not see; in relation to the stratotanker, the P-8 seemed perfectly still.
 A young woman, lying prone in the stratotanker’s tail, stared back at him, her face framed by a small triangular window, as she guided a fuel line into the top of the P-8.
 There was a rush of liquid above us—two tons per minute.
 Then the line detached, and Arakali descended over the Barents Sea.

-Everywhere Taub goes, he talks to people – Johan Roaldsnes, Norwegian regional counterintelligence chief; Frederick Hodnefjell, company commander; Thomas Nilsen, journalist; Tor Ivar Dahl Pettersen, air-ambulance pilot; Frode Berg, a Norwegian former border inspector; Kari Aga Myklebøst, Barents Chair in Russian Studies at the Arctic University of Norway; Harold Sunde, a member of Kirkenes’s municipal council; Georgii Chentemirov, a journalist exiled from Russia who settled in Kirkenes; to name a few.
+Everywhere Taub goes, he talks with people – Johan Roaldsnes, Norwegian regional counterintelligence chief; Frederick Hodnefjell, company commander; Thomas Nilsen, journalist; Tor Ivar Dahl Pettersen, air-ambulance pilot; Frode Berg, a Norwegian former border inspector; Kari Aga Myklebøst, Barents Chair in Russian Studies at the Arctic University of Norway; Harold Sunde, a member of Kirkenes’s municipal council; Georgii Chentemirov, a journalist exiled from Russia who settled in Kirkenes; to name a few.

 Reading “The Dark Time” is an immersive experience.
 Taub puts us squarely there – in Kirkenes, in the P-8 Poseidon, in the cold, dark Norwegian Arctic.
 My take-away from this great piece?
 Make no mistake, Russia is at war with the West.